gmongaras/Diffusion_models_from_scratch/README.md

 <img width="326" alt="image" src="https://user-images.githubusercontent.com/43501738/219979158-829771f5-6357-4e21-acc5-b0c903ac1557.png">

+Once downloaded, you should pur both the `Imagenet64_train_part1.zip` and `Imagenet64_train_part2.zip` in the data/ directory.

+The zip files are in the correct directory, run the following script to load the data into the necessary format:

+`python data/loadImagenet64.py`

+If you wish to load the data into memory before training, run the script below.
+Otherwise, the data will be extracted from disk as needed.

+`python data/make_massive_tensor.py`

-Once downloaded, you directory should look as follows: [Directory Structure](#directory-structure)
+The directory should look as follows when all data is downloaded: [Directory Structure](#directory-structure)